SinghShreya05/GSoC-2021/README.md

 The entire codebase has now been moved to FOSSology : [Minerva-Dataset-Generation](https://github.com/fossology/Minerva-Dataset-Generation)

 ### 6. ADDED NOISE TO DATASET - AUGLY IMPLEMENTATION
-I have added noise to generated dataset using [Augly](https://github.com/facebookresearch/AugLy) for increasing both the size and the diversity of labeled training data which also helps to build robust ML models.
+I have added noise to the generated dataset using [Augly](https://github.com/facebookresearch/AugLy) for increasing both the size and the diversity of labeled training data which also helps to build robust ML models.
 Augly offers transformations in both function and class formats, as well as intensity functions to help us understand how intense a transformation is (based on the given parameters).
 AugLy can also create important metadata that will assist in understanding how your data was altered.

 <p align="center">
         <img src="Assets\augly.PNG" width="800" height="400">